Oblongmana/sublime-salesforce-reference/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-ThreadProgress.py is licensed under the MIT license, and SalesforceReference.py's RetrieveIndexThread method is a derives in part from code under the same license
+ThreadProgress.py is licensed under the MIT license, and SalesforceReference.py's RetrieveIndexThread method derives in part from code under the same license

 Copyright (c) 2011-2013 Will Bond <will@wbond.net>